Advice for British people living in Qatar, including information on health, education, benefits, residence requirements and more.

 - application form (available from employer / MOI)

-- passport in which the original entry permit has been stamped.
+- passport in which the original entry permit has been stamped & a copy

 - marriage certificate (legalised by relevant authority)

 If the marriage certificate is British, the Qatari authorities require the marriage certificate to be attested.
-This should be done first by the Legalisation Office of the Foreign and Commonwealth Office (FCO) and then by the Qatari Embassy in London.
+This should be done first by the Legalisation Office of the Foreign, Commonwealth & Development Office (FCDO) and then by the Qatari Embassy in London.
 The certificate should then be taken to the Ministry of Foreign Affairs in Qatar.

 Sponsoring your children in Qatar